 .
 Since your site is configured to capture the customer ID in a cookie every time a customer logs in, you can then configure Monetate to look for this identifier, called the on-site ID, on your site on each page load.

-Here are three commonly used methods for exposing the customer ID.
+Here are three commonly used methods for exposing the customer ID:

-When a customer logs in — When a customer logs in establish their profile, access a wish list feature, add something to cart, or make a purchase, they're identifying themselves as a person to your site.
+- When a customer logs in — When a customer logs in establish their profile, access a wish list feature, add something to cart, or make a purchase, they're identifying themselves as a person to your site.

-When a customer signs up for their email preferences — When a customer signs up for your company's email newsletter or configures their email preferences, they're providing you with their identity, typically an email address.
+- When a customer signs up for their email preferences — When a customer signs up for your company's email newsletter or configures their email preferences, they're providing you with their identity, typically an email address.
 If your email service provider hosts this form, then they often drop a subscriber ID into a cookie.
 This ID is usually present in your email subscriber database, which then allows you to upload any of your email subscriber analytics to the platform.

-When a customer contacts online customer service — When a customer initiates a chat or fills out a customer service form on your site, it's another opportunity to identify the customer and expose a customer ID to Monetate.
+- When a customer contacts online customer service — When a customer initiates a chat or fills out a customer service form on your site, it's another opportunity to identify the customer and expose a customer ID to Monetate.
 As soon as the customer enters an email address or another key identifier, such as a phone number, you can configure your service platform to expose a customer ID somewhere on your site.

-Use a Value Exposed on All Channels
+Using a Value Exposed on All Channels

 Monetate recommends that you expose the customer identifier for a single person as the same value on as many channels as you can.
 For example, if Clayton Powell visits your mobile site and logs in, he should have a customer identifier exposed: ee8372ls